 - Creating a balanced programme of events

 - 11. How to Start a New Club or Society

 How to run your Annual General Meeting (AGM)

 Every year, you'll need to hold an Annual General Meeting (AGM), where you report back on what you've done in the past year and elect next year's Committee.

 The advice on this page is designed for Clubs and Societies who use the SUSU Model Constitution - by default, you probably use this Constitution.
 If you don't have a copy of your Constitution, please check your Club or Society Groups Hub under 'Uploaded documents'.
 If you cannot find your constitution, you will need to adopt the model one at your next meeting.

 When do we have to do this?

 You must hold an AGM every year.
 SUSU sets the deadline for AGMs each year - this is usually after the Easter holiday.
-This year's deadline is 1 May 2018.
+This year's deadline is Monday 29th May 2023.

 You can have your AGM at any time before this - many groups choose to hold them before Easter, so the new Committee have the Easter holiday to start planning for the year ahead.